nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Create a single predicate as the product filter.
     * Pros: Easy to implement.
-    * Cons: User does not have fine-grained control over the current filter.
+    * Cons: The user does not have fine-grained control over the current filter.

 * **Alternative 2 (current choice):** Create a `ProductFilter` that contains a list of `AttributeFilter`
     * Pros: Allow the UI to display the individual `AttributeFilter` being applied and delete any one of them individually.